top of page

 • Low milk supply or oversupply

-• Clicking noises and/ or dribbling during feeds
+• Clicking, slipping off, or dribbling during feeds

 Information from https://www.tongue-tie.org.uk/